Realharambe/Cosmic-Civilization/README.md

 # What?
- # Just a random space civilizzatyion game
+ # Just a random space civilization game